checkmarx-ltd/cx-flow/docs/Tutorials.md

   #bug-tracker-impl:
 ```
 * After the .YML file is completely filled out and saved
-* The following command clones a github repo, creates a CxSAST scan for the cloned repo, and creates tickets according to the .yml file
+* The following command clones a GitHub repo, creates a CxSAST scan for the cloned repo, and creates tickets according to the .yml file
 ```
 cd C:\CxFlow
 git clone https://github.com/ethicalhack3r/DVWA.git